JohnReyGimenez/Mastermind/README.md

 ## Known Issues
 UI Alignment in Code Maker Role:
 - When playing as the code maker, the feedback section of the UI may break or misalign after the computer makes its first guess.
-- When playing as the code maker, the board doesnt update correctly but instead stacks the colors on each other.
+- When playing as the code maker, the board wont update correctly, but instead will stack the colors on each other.
 ---

 ## Optimizations